shipcod3/mySapAdventures/README.md

 ```

 ## Testing the web interface
-- Crawl the URLs [see discovery phase]
+- Crawl the URLs (see discovery phase).
-- Fuzz the URLs like in the discovery phase
+- Fuzz the URLs like in the discovery phase.
 - Look for common web vulnerabilities (Refer to OWASP Top 10) because there are XSS, RCE, XXE, etc. vulnerabilities in some places.
+- Check out Jason Haddix's [The Bug Hunters Methodology](https://github.com/jhaddix/tbhm) for testing web vulnerabilities.

 ## Attack!
+-

 ## References
 - [SAP Penetration Testing Using Metasploit](http://information.rapid7.com/rs/rapid7/images/SAP%20Penetration%20Testing%20Using%20Metasploit%20Final.pdf)